 Laura joined the practice of C. Snyder Counseling & Wellness, LLC in Palmer Township where she plans to continue to help clients learn to manage their symptoms and reach their goals.
 Practice areas of interest are post traumatic stress disorder, women’s issues, mood disorders, stress and anxiety, marital and family difficulties, grief, eating disorders, addictions, sexuality issues, and group therapy.

-Jesse Anderson received his undergraduate degree from East Stroudsburg University in social work with a minor in sociology.
+Jesse Anderson MSW, LSW received his undergraduate degree from East Stroudsburg University in social work with a minor in sociology.
 Jesse has spent the last few years in field working with a variety of populations.
 He spent time working with developmental disabilities while also tutoring at risk youth in elementary schools within Monroe county.
 Jesse has since spent the majority of his time in the behavioral health field in which he interned with an Assertive Community Treatment team supporting individuals with serious mental health and substance use disorders dually diagnosed.
-Currently Jesse is also employed with the Monroe county mental health department as a Forensic Case Manager assisting individuals with mental health diagnoses transition out of the criminal justice system through mental health and other various support services.
+Jesse also worked with the Monroe county mental health department as a Forensic Case Manager assisting individuals with mental health diagnoses transition out of the criminal justice system through mental health and other various support services.

-Jesse is currently pursuing his Master’s in social work through Marywood University in which he will be interning with us for his final academic year.
+Jesse received his Master’s in social work through Marywood University, and has been part of our team since 2017.
 He hopes to use this experience to expand his knowledge working with clients to promote self-growth and goal attainment.
 Particular practice areas of interest include sexuality, marital and family difficulties, occupational and academic stress, mood disorders, personality disorders, stress and anxiety, spiritual concerns, and group therapy.
 Jesse utilizes several treatment approaches including Cognitive Behavioral Therapy (CBT),Person Centered Therapy (PCT), Mindfulness Based Cognitive Therapy (MBCT), Dialectic Behavioral Therapy (DBT), Narrative Therapy, and Solution-Focused Therapy.